thomas-sittler/jekyll-now/_posts/2018-03-14-oxford-libraries.md

 ## Oriel College Library
 ## Oriental Institute Library
+4/10

+Tucked away on the minuscule Pusey Lane, this library is cute, homely, and unpretentious.
+Facilities thouroughly average.
+Quiet.

+One thing stands out: it has an actual card catalogue!
+The wooden filing system lines the back wall of the library.
+I'm unsure if it's still in use.

 ## Ornithology Library
 ## Oxford Centre for Islamic Studies Library
 ## Oxford Centre for Mission Studies Library